ludwig-ai/ludwig-docs/README.md

 3. Navigate to <http://localhost:8000> to view your changes.

-> :bulb: As you change markdown files in your text editor, you can simply refresh the page to see changes reflected.
+> :bulb: No need to return to your terminal -- changes will be automatically
+> reflected as you save changes to files.

 ## Versioned docs